areenaarora/new-york-senate_scrape/readme.md

 - The dataset contains 5052 rows and 6 columns.
 For the scrape, I used [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), which is a Python Library.
 - All the pages I scraped — 510 — to get the names of all the laws, and then another 5052 pages to get law sections were luckily all fairly standardized in how the html was structured.
 This meant that I could write a function that was applicable universally!
 - The code and function can be found in [this notebook](https://github.com/areenaarora/new-york-senate_scrape/blob/main/Ten-year-scrape.ipynb).
 The notebook has comments and walk through of how the code works.
+- After collecting the initial dataset, I manually built it out further to include the full names, parties and districts for all the bill sponsors.

 #### Analyses
 - Once extracted, I analysed the data in a separate notebook.
 The intial questions I wanted to ask were:
 1. How many laws were signed in each session?
 2. What were the major categories of laws signed?

+Party priorities and gender
+Pattern in sponsorship - along
+Global events